prashanth234/FYP/backend/Work.md

 # Adding packages to pipfile
 use pipenv instead of pip to install and add package to pipfile

+# Install the packages specified in pipfile.lock
+pipenv sync

 # INSTALL DJANGO (CREATES A VIRTUAL ENVIRONMENT AND INSTALLS DJANGO INSIDE IT)
 pipenv install django